Landing at Denpasar Airport

 Taking off on the way to Denpasar

-On into seat 18K, which was on the last row of the forward business class cabin.
-I quite liked being at the back.
+I settled into seat 18K, on the last row of the forward Business Class cabin.
+I quite liked being there: a clear view of everything ahead, without feeling overlooked from behind.

 My marinated prawn starter served up by Cathay Pacific